browneyedsoul/remnote-plugins/README.md

     <img src ="Assets/RemThumbnail-2.png">
  </div>

- - I'd recommend you to use Rem Thumbnail as a rem-reference, which image is saved somewhere else in the workspace neatly like this.
+ - I'd recommend you to use Rem Thumbnail with a rem-reference, which image is saved somewhere else in the workspace neatly like this.
  <img src ="Assets/RemThumbnail-1.png">

  </details>